“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 “You will?”

-“Well, on second thought—”
+“On second thought—”

 “The transfer came so unexpectedly,” she sighed.
 And Thackeray agreed that these things come right out of the blue, don’t they?
 Yes, Tayor was doing fine (he assumed), everybody was doing fine.
 She was doing fine.
-Finally she gave him a small, colorfully wrapped box and extracted a promise that he would absolutely, positively deliver it to Taylor.
+Finally she gave him the small, colorfully wrapped box and extracted a promise that he would absolutely, positively deliver it to Taylor.

 Thackeray locked the door and turned out the lights.
 The apartment was dark.
 He walked carefully to his room and groped for his futon.